truecharts/public/charts/stable/pihole/docs/split-dns.md

 :::danger unrecommended configuration

 The below guide is not the recommended DNS solution for TrueCharts.
-We recommend running Blocky from the Enterprise train in a standalone configuration.
+We recommend running Blocky from the premium train in a standalone configuration.
 Setting up your DNS as outlined below adds complexity and will reduce reliability.

 :::